• Skip to main content

 It’s unlikely for everyone to have all the listed symptoms of depression but a few of the typical ones include chronic fatigue, loss of interest in activities that you used to enjoy, constantly feeling sad, trouble sleeping, changes in your appetite, unexplained irritability, and feelings of worthlessness.

 The causes of depression are not always clear-cut but there is evidence that the illness can be hereditary.
-Constant exposure to trauma and
+Constant exposure to trauma and a chemical imbalance in your body may also increase your risk of developing depression.

 The Latest In Depression